amerotz/gc-planet-map-generator/README.md

 The software is free and open source.

+# Installation
+This program is written in [Processing 3.5.4](https://www.processing.org/).
+You can either download the [Processing editor](https://www.processing.org/download/) and open the sketch from there or try one of the executables (Windows & Linux only).
+An online version will be available soon.
+Java 8 or greater is required.

 # Sample maps

 Here are some examples of what the program can generate.